This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 A project management committee (PMC) is a committee of the Apache Software Foundation charged with responsibility and governance for their top level project.
 The PMC is the vehicle through which decision making power and responsibility for oversight is devolved to developers.
 See also the Intended Audience section for links.

-It is the responsibility of each project PMC to guide their new committers, ensure that they have access to the proper resources, advise them about relevant ASF documentation (e.g. the Guide for new committers or the Committers' FAQ ) and generally ease their way.
-For individuals who are already committers on another Apache project, you will only need to grant them karma to your project instead of the below.
+It is the responsibility of each project PMC to both review productive contributors to their project for potential nomination and voting to committership, as well as guiding their new committers, ensure that they have access to the proper resources and ASF documentation (e.g. the Guide for new committers or the Committers' FAQ ).
+If a productive individual is already an Apache committer on another project, you can just grant them karma to your project instead.

 You need to first ensure that the new committer fills out the